Anti-Valentine writes about a variety of topics, including affiliate marketing, online trading, music, the auto industry, and video gaming.

 - Don’t use publicly visible email addresses for banking.
 Use a secure, private email address that nobody but you and your bank knows.

-- Always visit the official website of you bank by typing in the address.
+- Always visit the official website of your bank by typing in the address.
 Bookmarking the website isn't safe because there are forms of malware that could tamper with bookmarks so that they redirect you to phishing websites.

 - Only ever try to log in to your online banking profile via the official website.
-There are ways to make sure that it’s the official website – not only by looking at the URL, but by checking the security certificate, which usually appears in the form of a padlock in your browser.
-You could even look up the website on a database, which would confirm whether the website is safe or not.
+There are ways to make sure that it’s the official website—not only by looking at the URL, but by checking the security certificate, which usually appears in the form of a padlock in your browser.
+You could even lookup the website on a database, which would confirm whether the website is safe or not.

 - Change your online banking passwords frequently.
 I would suggest at least once every 3 months.
 And make sure it’s a strong password too.